kaltura/kaltura-player-js/docs/gettingStarted.md

 </body>
 </html>
 ```
-Paste the embed code from the clipboard to a script tag:
+Paste the embed code from the clipboard to the `body`:
 ```html
 <!DOCTYPE html>
 <html>